MLOps Maturity Model (M3) – What’s Your Maturity in MLOps?

 It’s a bit of a climb to get to this Stage.
-A detailed postmortem in the department shows that traditional DevOps is ill-suited for model deployment due to issues conforming ML models into software.
+A detailed postmortem in the department shows that traditional DevOps is ill-suited for model deployment due to issues conforming ML models into software workflows.
 Alternatives to DevOps, such as MLOps, are explored.
 Several other departments see the potential of AI/ML and begin their own pilot project in tandem.
 The data scientist requests a new team member who is experienced in MLOps; the company turns them down as there are open source solutions available and they don’t want to pay for a new position without an ROI established.
 The traditional DevOps stack has been replaced with the open-source package for deployment but each department uses a different stack.
-The process is murky at best, in no small part because your data scientist is unfamiliar with MLOps and it has a steep learning curve.
-The myriad programs are operating concurrently but incongruently.
-The executives looking over this are confused because each department needs redundant positions and are still “making it up as they go”.
+The process is murky at best, in no small part because the data scientist is unfamiliar with MLOps and it has a steep learning curve.
+The myriad of AI/ML programs are operating concurrently but incongruently.
+The executives looking over this are confused because each department needs redundant positions and are still “making it up as they go.”
 The teams are still having issues deploying their models due to a lack of specialized expertise in the deployment fields.
 There is little to no ROI and the frustrations are unabated.
 Every person feels like it’s someone else’s fault that the deployment hasn’t happened yet.

 Stage 4: Institutionalization

 Nearby is the fourth Stage.
 The steps needed to solve the frustrations are becoming clearer due to increased communications inter-departmentally.
 One point that becomes crystal clear is that the amount of work required to deploy, manage, and maintain a single model is much greater than anticipated.
 A second important point is a need for consistent processes and standards for model development and deployment.
-Each BU or LOB now has a dedicated team, complete with senior leadership positions, executive sponsors, and MLOps (or ML Engineers) to compliment the data scientists.
+Each BU or LOB now has a dedicated team, complete with senior leadership positions, executive sponsors, and MLOps (or ML Engineers) to complement the data scientists.
+Scaling ML requires scaling headcount to support it.
 The stack is mostly the same but some of the load has been shifted to commercially available AI/ML solutions to maximize the ROI for each department.
 Standards are adopted to universalize the process, which causes some consternation among team members as many of them have preferred stacks.
 A few of them even break protocol because they know that a different stack is significantly more efficient for their project.
 The Center of Excellence (COE) is brought in to solve this issue and create parity across the organization.
-As a result of all of this hard work, the teams are releasing 1 model per year and generating enough ROI to increase the budget even more.
+As a result of all of this hard work, the teams are releasing one model per year and generating enough ROI to increase the budget even more.
 These increases draw some questions from stakeholders about GRC and the department leads don’t have answers to every question.

 Stage 5: Mature